-This morning I want to speak on the subject "Black Lives Matter" under three headings: (1) The FRUSTRATED slogan.
+In this message I want to deal with the subject "Black Lives Matter" under three headings: (1) The FRUSTRATED slogan.
 (2) The FAULTY reply.
 (3) A FINER response.

 I. The FRUSTRATED slogan

 The "Black Lives Matter" movement began out of a perceived prejudice, or the unfair treatment of black people.
 Black people in America have felt like their lives don't matter-That their lives are not as valuable as other people's lives.
 Hence, frustrated blacks capsulized their feelings in the three word slogan-"Black Lives Matter."